Creating a Garden of Pink and White Flowers

 I like to have blocks of color, and it is almost a point of honor with me to have a garden with something flowering somewhere every month of the year, even December and January.
 So I have a few shrubs which have colorful berries in winter, such as pernettya with white berries, cotoneaster with red berries, and mahonia, a bush that has yellow flowers followed by black berries, as well as hellebores which show their buds in January and open into greeny-white flowers.
-My roses had a few flowers until the end of December, and my fuschias actually flowered throughout winter and spring which is unusual, but the winter was a bit strange too.
+My roses had a few flowers until the end of December, and my fuschias actually flowered throughout winter until frost in spring which is unusual, but the winter was a bit strange too.

 Lychnis and Phlox

 Pink Phlox and Lychnis - Abbotswood Rose - Rose Campion

 Perennials which Flower in late Spring and Summer

 Phlox is a very easy to grow perennial, and you can propagate it by dividing the roots in early Spring.
 It always gives a good show, and continues flowering much longer if you dead-head the flowers as they fade.

 The lychnis plant bears dazzlingly bright dark pink flowers with silvery-grey foliage and will grow in full sun or partial shade in poor soil.
 Height: 18-24 ins.

 You need to dead-head it regularly to prolong flowering, but allow some of the seed heads to develop and ripen, and then collect them if you want to grow more plants.

 Walk Along the Path a Little Further, and You See Cornus, Spirea and Heuchera